Dante83/A-Starry-Sky/README.md

   </a-starry-sky>
 </a-scene>
 ```

-*WARNING: Doing this will also dramatically increase the computational weight of your sky, as the aurora shader provided uses a ray marching method to produce this beautiful natural phenomena.*

 Each of the different atomic and molecular aurora are controllable by the code above allowing you to customize your aurora displays and even change the colors that are emitted (realistic or not).
 For instance, if you wanted a cold blue aurora, covering the entire molecular oxygen range, you could do so with the following code.